 Replete with spellbinding multiverses, “Everything Everywhere All at Once” topped the 95th Academy Awards nominations with 11 nods.
 Elsewhere, stories of friendship and family permeated 2022 cinema and the nominations this year, as did big-budget blockbusters.

 Some of the nominated films are still in theaters but many are also available online to stream now.
-Here’s where you can find the movies:
+Here’s where you can find many of the the movies vying for Oscar glory on March 12:

 The A24-produced indie “Everything Everywhere All at Once” has been a critical success and crowd-pleaser since it came out last spring.
 The film is nominated for best picture and Michelle Yeoh, Ke Huy Quan, Stephanie Hsu and Jamie Lee Curtis received nods for their performances.
 Yeoh, Quan and Hsu carry a mind-bending multiverse story about a Chinese American family’s disconnection and how they find each other again through the existence of other versions of themselves.
 The film is available for streaming on Paramount+ with a Showtime add-on.